Andr0id88/andr0id88.github.io/_posts/2023-05-30-url-fuzzyfinder.md

 ### Disclaimer
 I intentionally made this guide independent of any specific distribution or window manager (WM), and I didn't aim to provide an exhaustive list of all possible setup methods.
 The purpose of this guide is to give you a general understanding of how to accomplish the task, and it's up to you to adapt it to your preferred distribution.
 From this point on i assume you have i3 installed, it is possible to replicate this on other WM's but i will not deep dive into that in this post, so for those that are running Hannah Montana or TempleOS with Gnome - you are on your own.
-If you are unsure on how to install I3 there is a great documentation to be found on the Arch Wiki: <https://wiki.archlinux.org/title/i3>
+If you are unsure on how to install and configure I3 there is a great documentation on the Arch Wiki to get you started: <https://wiki.archlinux.org/title/i3>

 ### Surfraw installation
-To get started we need to install surfraw, this is a CLI tool written by Julian Assange back in the day when he was nothing more than a software developer.
+First of we need to install surfraw, this is a CLI tool written by Julian Assange back in the day when he was nothing more than a software developer.
 Installation guide for surfraw is located here: <https://gitlab.com/surfraw/Surfraw/-/wikis/Installation>

 ### Fzf installation